mvcds/my-library/carreer/development/programming/testing/Contract Test.md

 A [[test double]] can be used to isolate your tests from third parties integration but [[testing]] contracts inform you when the third parties change their contracts.

-Testing contracts can happen on a different pipeline than your regular tests, like happening periodically and in case of failure, they can trigger an action to solve the contract
+Testing contracts can happen on a different pipeline than your regular tests, like happening periodically and in case of [[success|failure]], they can trigger an action to solve the contract

 They not necessary need to test the content of the data, but rather its shape.